SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 > Why not combine the `SQLStore` and ES search where ES only handles the text search?

-The need to support ordering of results requires that the ordering happens over the entire set of conditions and matches it is not possible to split a search between two systems while retaining consistency for the offset (from where result starts and end) pointer.
+The need to support ordering of results requires that the sorting needs to happen over the entire set of results that match a condition.
+It is not possible to split a search between two systems while retaining consistency for the offset (from where result starts and end) pointer.

 > Why not use ES as a replacement?

-Because ES is a search engine and not a storage backend therefore the data storage and management remains part of the `SQLStore`.
+Because at this point of implementation ES is used search engine and not a storage backend therefore the data storage and management remains part of the `SQLStore`.
 The `SQLStore` is responsible for creating IDs, storing data objects, and provide answers to requests that doesn't involve the `QueryEngine`.

 > Limit of total fields [3000] in index [...] has been exceeded